Development Environment Installation

 • public, no restrictions

-• internal, accessible only from within the same project
+• internal, can only be accessed from within the same project

-• private, only accessible from within the same class
+• private, only accessible from the class where it's defined

 • protected, from the class itself and its derived classes